nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 </div>
 ```

 There's our data!
 But instead of being nicely formatted into JSON, it’s in raw HTML, which looked to be exactly what was then inserted into the DOM and displayed on the page.
-Since these responses were just HTML fragments, we could parse them!
+Since these responses were just HTML fragments, the scraper could parse them.
 The tricky part would be constructing the URLs.

 Using Chrome’s URL decoding from earlier, I found that the parameters were: